-The Oasis Food Court, located across from AEON department store is decent-sized and the Sizzling & Claypot stall is partially hidden behind the drinks counter.
+The Oasis Food Court, located across from the AEON department store is decent-sized and the Sizzling & Claypot stall is partially hidden behind the drinks counter.

 A regular claypot chicken rice mushroom is RM8.50 and if you want salted fish, be prepared to part with an additional RM1.00 for a tiny morsel.